The Maxillofacial Institute’s team of medical professionals answers the most common questions that people may have before having orthognathic surgery:

-The orthodontist must be in constant communication with the maxillofacial surgeon, and once the teeth reach the ideal position for surgery, both will decide when the patient is ready to go through the operating room.
+The orthodontist must be in constant communication with the maxillofacial surgeon, and once the teeth have reached the ideal position for surgery, both of them will decide when the patient is ready to undergo surgery.
 Normally, after surgery there is a period of adjustment in which the orthodontic treatment is continued, to finish placing the teeth and adjusting them in their new position, although in some cases this is not necessary.

 These are the different orthognathic surgery protocols: